latentai/leip-tutorials/examples/client_docker.md

 pip install --extra-index-url $LEIP_PYPI_URL leip-recipe-designer-api pip install --extra-index-url $LEIP_PYPI_URL leip-api

-# In 3.0, tensor board is configured by default,
-# so it will need to be installed:
-pip install tensorboard

 # Install and run jupyter notebook
 pip install jupyter
 jupyter notebook --port 8889 --ip 0.0.0.0 --allow-root --no-browser &